 If there’s anything that can make a sore throat even worse, it’s harsh, dry air.
 Use a humidifier to add moisture to the air around you.
 In one study, using a humidifier reduced the severity of sore throat pain.
 If you’re experiencing other symptoms like upper respiratory congestion, try adding an essential oil like eucalyptus oil to the humidifier to loosen and help expel excess mucus.

-Honey may not be suitable for vegans, and it’s dangerous for children under the age of one.
+Honey may not be suitable for vegans.
 However, honey does offer many benefits.
-Add a teaspoon of honey to your tea, or take a spoonful by mouth to sooth your sore throat.
-As an added bonus, research indicates that honey significantly improves cough symptoms in children.
+Add a teaspoon of raw honey to your tea, or take a spoonful by mouth to soothe your sore throat.
+As an added bonus, honey significantly improves cough symptoms.

-You can spike your honey with therapeutic spice by adding 2-3 drops of black cumin seed oil (also called black seed oil) to your honey.
+You can spike your honey with therapeutic spice by adding two to three drops of black cumin seed oil (also called black seed oil) to your honey.
 Like herbal teas, black cumin seed oil is an anti-inflammatory and can help soothe the pain.[9, 10]

 5. Cold Food

 Drinking or eating something cold soothes an irritated throat almost immediately.
 Instead of ice cream or ice pops, opt for whole fruit sorbet or make your own fruit pops to soothe the irritation.

 Many varieties of herbal tea are effective at soothing a sore throat.
 Chamomile, lavender, echinacea, sage, ginger, peppermint, and licorice root tea all have antioxidant and anti-inflammatory effects.[11, 2, 12, 13, 14] Peppermint, in particular, relieves upper respiratory congestion by improving lung function and the ability to breath through your nose.
 If you need to add a little sweetener, stir a teaspoon of honey or elderberry into your herbal tea.
 Love garlic?
 Try this garlic tea recipe.